Births at Adventist Health St. Helena

-Macias -- MacKenzie Anne Macias was born Aug.
-13, 2018, at Adventist Health St. Helena to Nadya and Mark Macias of St. Helena.
-She weighed 6 pounds, 7.5 ounces.
+De Aquino -- Tatiana Amairani De Aquino was born Aug.
+20, 2018 at Adventist Health St. Helena to Kristina Clarke and Ismeal De Aquino of Napa.
+She weighed 7 pounds, 6 ounces.

 Quintero -- Allison Hernandez Quintero was born Aug.
 18, 2018, at Adventist Health St. Helena to Yesenia Quintero and Miguel Hernandez of Calistoga.
 She weighed 9 pounds, 10 ounces.